Color block of green and pink

 I'm always here if or when you need extra help!

-• A confidence building brand consultation to pinpoint your messaging, voice and visuals with clarity
+• A confidence-building brand strategy session with exercises to pinpoint your messaging, voice, and visuals with clarity

-• Target audience strategy to attract the actual customers you are trying to reach
+• Target audience strategy to attract the customers you actually want to work with

 Your designer friend always,